 In June 1998, the FASB issued SFAS No. 133, ACCOUNTING FOR DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES.
 SFAS No. 133 is effective for fiscal years beginning after June 15, 2000.
 SFAS No. 133 requires that all derivative instruments be recorded on the balance sheet at their fair value.
 Changes in the fair value of derivatives are recorded each period in current earnings or other comprehensive income.
-The adoption of SFAS No. 133 as amended by SFAS No. 138, ACCOUNTING FOR CERTAIN INSTRUMENTS AND CERTAIN HEDGING ACTIVITIES, did not have a material impact on our financial statements since the Company does not utilize derivative instruments.
+The adoption of SFAS No. 133 as amended by SFAS No. 138, ACCOUNTING FOR CERTAIN INSTRUMENTS AND CERTAIN HEDGING ACTIVITIES, did not have a material impact on our financial statements since we do not utilize derivative instruments.

-OUALITATIVE AND OUANTITATIVE DISCLOSURE ABOUT MARKET RISK
+QUALITATIVE AND QUANTITATIVE DISCLOSURE ABOUT MARKET RISK